feedhenry-raincatcher/raincatcher-angularjs/packages/angularjs-auth/README.md

-# Raincatcher Angular.js auth (login/pi)
+# Raincatcher Angular.js Authorization UI

-This module is an AngularJS implementation of login and pin page
+This module contains an AngularJS implementation of login and pin page Module should be used together with auth-passport module.